-In this post we will discuss how to build an adjustable timer circuit with buzzer using IC 555.
+In this article, I will show you how to create a timer circuit that can be adjusted with a buzzer using the IC 555.

-The heart of our timer circuit is the versatile 555 timer IC configured in monostable mode responsible for generating precise time interval.
+The heart of our timer circuit is the versatile 555 timer IC1 configured in monostable mode responsible for generating precise time interval.

 The circuit features a variable resistor facilitating adjustment of the output pulse duration along with a buzzer for audible alert signals.